 Tenant must choose prior to their move whether they wish to be reimbursed for moving expenses or have SCOR pay their mover on their behalf in advance of their move.
-SCOR will provide payment for moving expenses reasonable for South Carolina taking into consideration the number of rooms in the displacement dwelling, and whether the tenant owns and must move furniture, etc. as described in 81 FR 39702, which established a waiver for standards described in 49 CFR part 24.
+SCOR will provide payment for moving expenses reasonable for South Carolina taking into consideration the number of rooms in the 110 | P a g e displacement dwelling, and whether the tenant owns and must move furniture, etc. as described in 81 FR 39702, which established a waiver for standards described in 49 CFR part 24.